Parliamentary.ai

 Description

-The bill modifies Section 4 of the Animal Welfare Act 2006, which addresses causing unnecessary suffering to protected animals.
-A new subsection (3A) is added, stating that if suffering is caused to a service animal by a "relevant officer" in the course of their duties, and this action was reasonable, the fact the conduct caused suffering is disregarded when determining whether the suffering was unnecessary.
+The Bill modifies Section 4 of the Animal Welfare Act 2006, which addresses causing unnecessary suffering to protected animals.
+It adds a new clause (3A) stating that if an animal under the control of a "relevant officer" suffers during the officer's reasonable performance of duties, the suffering is not considered unnecessary if the officer isn't the defendant.

-The bill also amends Section 61(2) to include the new subsection (4(3C)) within the affirmative resolution procedure for regulations.
-The Act applies only to England and Wales and comes into force two months after it is passed.
+The Act applies only to England and Wales and will come into force two months after it is passed.

 Government Spending